justbediego/sms_challenge/README.md

 ## Solution

-1. A `postgres` database server is created within a docker container and is then filled with the data provided as a `json` file using a `python3` script.
+1. A `postgres` database server is created within a docker container and is then filled with the data provided as a `json` file using a `python` script.
 2. A `.net Core` application is running as the backend engine to provide a RESTful interface together with their swaggerUI documentations.

-3.
-4.
+3. A `react-admin` frontend is implemented to present the data in a sortable table.
+4. Two Date pickers and a Search box is added to filter the data. (the filter is applied server-side)

 ## Structure

 ## How to run

+#TODO:
+BACKEND TESTS
+FRONTEND TESTS
+ADD-EDIT-DELETE
+KEYWORD FILTER
+START-END FILTER
+REMOVE THIS TODO